 Logjam Presents is excited to welcome San Diego-based reggae rock group Slighlty Stoopid to Kettlehouse Amphitheater on June 7, 2018.
 Joining them on their “Schools Out for Summer Tour” are fellow reggae/dub rockers Stick Figure and Pepper.

-Tickets go on sale to the general public at 10am on Fri, Feb.
-23 and will be available at The Top Hat, online or by phone at (877) 987-6487.
+Tickets are on sale now and available at The Top Hat, online or by phone at (877) 987-6487.
 General Admission standing pit tickets, reserved stadium seating tickets and general admission lawn tickets are available.
 All ages are welcome.

 General Admission Pit

 General admission pit tickets allow accessto the standing room only section located directly in front of the stage.

 Reserved Stadium seating tickets allow access to the reserved, stadium style seating section located just behind the main pit of the amphitheater.

 General Admission Lawn tickets allow access to the upper standing section of the amphitheater located just above the reserved stadium seating section.